-• Cable theft costs us more than £19m each year.
-The total cost to the country, taking into account the impact of freight delays to power stations, supermarkets etc and on passengers, is far higher.
+Cable theft costs us millions of pounds each year.
+The total cost to the economy – taking into account the impact of freight delays to power stations and supermarkets, and on passengers who miss appointments or have their day ruined – is even higher.

-The theft of metal is a big problem for the rail network as thieves target signalling cables, overhead power lines and even metal fences to sell for scrap.
+The theft of metal is a big problem for the railway as thieves target signalling cables, overhead power lines and even metal fences to sell for scrap.

 How you can help